ragu-manjegowda/vivitsa/vivitsa/README.md

 ## Details:

-Currently this operating system has kernel with interrupt, paging and heap support.
+Currently this operating system has kernel with interrupt, paging, heap and virtual file system support.
 Yet to enable support for file system and user space applications.
 (More information in Sandbox)

 ## Usage: